Last Updated on July 16, 2017 by Morris Green

 Timothy is addicted to heroin.
 He’s one of the lucky ones.
 He’s never been caught, except by his dad.
 For the last five years, Timothy’s father has tried to get his son into rehab, but the thing about addicts is they have to want to quit.
 They have to accept help.
 So his father has tried to understand Timothy, and he’s discovered that his son didn’t start using heroin until after being diagnosed with a chronic pain condition.
 Timothy started using prescription valium and abused it.
-When he lost his job and insurance (a result of valium abuse), he turned to heroin.
+When he lost his job and insurance (a result of ), he turned to heroin.
 His dad keeps telling his son, “You’re sick.
 You need the right treatment for this disease.”

 Who’s enabling addiction, Andrew’s mom or Timothy’s dad?

 Addiction Opinions, Facts & Stigmas